Derv-OFlynn/Fallout3rdYear/1_CloudComputing/CA1 Notes.md

 <mark style="background: #BABD00;">Distribute and share content:</mark>
 - Store, distribute and manage your Docker images in your Docker Hub with your team
-- Image updates, changes and history are automatically shared across your organization.
+- Image updates, changes and history are automatically shared across your organisation.

 <mark style="background: #BABD00;">Simply share your application with others:</mark>
 - Ship your containers to others without worrying about different environment dependencies creating issues with your application.